cnvrg/logo-detection-blueprint/logo_detection_recreate/README.md

     class_id center_x center_y width height
     ```
     > 📝 **Note**: The numbering of class id has to start from zero and must be continous.
     The order in which you provide number/class_id to the logos has to be kept in mind because when you provide the human readable names of each logo in the next library, they have to be in the same order.
-For example if you have 3 objects you want to train the detector on namely **Pepsi, Fanta and Sprite** and you provide class_id 0 as Pepsi, 1 as Fanta and 2 as Sprite in the label files, then the label names you provide in the next module must have the same order **"Pepsi, Fanta and Sprite"**
+For example if you have 3 logos you want to train the detector on namely **Pepsi, Fanta and Sprite** and you provide class_id 0 as Pepsi, 1 as Fanta and 2 as Sprite in the label files, then the label names you provide in the next module must have the same order **"Pepsi, Fanta and Sprite"**

 ![Yolo format](https://libhub-readme.s3.us-west-2.amazonaws.com/vision/yolov5format.jpeg)
 ### Outputs